 When you hear this story of the Transfiguration do you not have at least a bit of sympathy for the disciples?
 After all, they've been thrown into direct contact with the true glory of God - and they've been left speechless.
 Poor Peter does manage to blurt out an offer of faithful hospitality, and under the circumstances that is miracle enough, for how could anyone know what to say during or even after an experience such as this one?
 To be sure, the disciples have by now spent a lot of time with Jesus, and they had even been witnesses to the strange voice at his baptism several years ago, and they had seen with their own eyes how he had cured even the lame and the blind and the lepers, but I'd bet they'd never even dreamed of a moment like this one.
 High on a mountain, dopey with lack of sleep, and all of a sudden they're faced with a close encounter of the weird kind!
 In a very X-Files kind of happening, Jesus' face changes, his clothes glow in an indescribable light, and he begins chatting with two newly-appeared figures who can only be Moses and Elijah, the very definition of the Law and the Prophets.
 Who could begin to describe such an event?
 Who would even dare to talk about it afterwards?
 It's no wonder that Luke reports that the disciples kept it to themselves - wouldn't you keep silent about it, for fear of being committed to the nearest institution?
-Talking about this kind of event would have the men in black from CSIS at your door in a minute, talking darkly about "National Security."
-It's a good thing there were three of them to be witnesses of this event, as any fewer wouldn't have met the legal quorum of witnesses, and would have put them in jeopardy.

 But as if all that wasn't enough to jangle the minds of the disciples, the climax of this event certainly must have stunned them, because again they heard the voice of God - once more proclaiming that Jesus was truly the Son of God, his Chosen One, his beloved.
 The last time they heard that divine proclamation was at his baptism.
-It was only three years ago, but seems like a lifetime, as so much had gone on in the meantime.
+It was only three years ago, but it must have seemed like a lifetime, as so much had gone on in the meantime.
 The baptism was the beginning, and the voice had confirmed the truth of what was to come.
 Now Jesus had just forecast for them how it would end tragically, and here was the voice once again.
 Could this be another confirmation of the truth of what was to come, what he had told them about how the Son of Man would suffer, and die, and be raised again on the third day?
 Too horrible to contemplate, too awful to even think about, and more than the disciples could bear.